TeamWoopla/Hoopla/README.md

 Hope you enjoy, and thank you for downloading.

-If you get an eeror saying your java is outdated, simple go to this link, https://java.com/en/download/  and download java version 1.8 - 1.9.
+If you get an eeror saying your java is outdated, simply go to this link, https://java.com/en/download/  and download java version 1.8 - 1.9.